TOlchawa/yapp/frontend/README.md

-# React Hello World
+# Memoritta

-This module contains a simple React application built with Vite.
-It displays a **Hello, World!** message.
+This module contains the React frontend for Memoritta.
+It was built with Vite and displays a simple message.

 ## Getting Started